 Tell us about your project in our detailed contact form.

-What is a Load Bank?
+What is the Purpose of a Load Bank?

 The purpose of a load bank is to either add a controlled electrical load to a situation as in the case of ‘wet stacking’ prevention or to simulate electrical loads normally created by other units such as servers.
 They mimic the “real” load that a power source will see in a real world application.
 A load bank provides a contained and controllable load, which is different from an operational load that is likely to have random qualities and be less predictable.